 I ran into one of these again on Alberta Avenue this morning.
 A 1990’s infill, advertised as having a concrete foundation, looked to be preserved wood.
-Which can be unfortunate for buyers, as homes with wood foundations are a lot harder to sell, and sell for a lot less money than their concrete counterparts.
+This can be unfortunate for buyers, as homes with wood foundations are a lot harder to sell, and sell for a lot less money than their concrete counterparts.

 So, here is the how and why of persevered wood foundations as I have experienced them as a half busy real estate agent in Edmonton.